The Gaborone City Council has embarked on a ‘clean-up’ campaign to remove street vendors who violate safety and public health regulations.

 Another emerging problem is uncontrolled loud music by Compact Disc vendors who often ignore their surroundings before setting up or switching on their radio sets ‘waking up neighbours’.

-Previously the city council ignored calls for the construction of stalls at certain areas around the city,
+Previously the city council ignored calls for the construction of stalls at certain areas around the city, but ultimately did so at the bus rank, and BBS Mall almost a decade ago.

 Perhaps time has come for the city council to build more of these facilities including those that can accommodate clothing retailers who account for majority of street hawkers across the city.
 It is also time to review the occupation policy to prevent cartels or individuals from monopolising the facilities at the expense of those in need of them to utilise for a living.